edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

    profileToken: profile_2
    ```

-2. Get the RTSP URI, from the ONVIF device, by executing the `GetStreamURI` command with the profileToken found in [step 1](#step1):
+2. To request an RTSP URI that can be used to initiate a live media stream from the ONVIF device, execute the following [`GetStreamURI`](https://www.onvif.org/ver10/media/wsdl/media.wsdl#op.GetStreamUri) command with the profileToken found in [step 1](#step1):
    In this example, `profile_1` is the ProfileToken:

    ```bash